Video games in Thailand: Co-Development Services

+Defunct developers

 Video game publishers of Thailand

 Thailand is home of Asiasoft.
 In the late 1990s, the company aimed to bring down prices of video games in Thailand while taking measures to ensure video games weren't "leaked" to other regions, in order to combat video game piracy.
 As the market changed and online gaming became a large market in Southeast Asia, Asiasoft started published massive multiplayer online role-playing games in the country, such as Blizzard Entertainment's World of Warcraft.
 In 2004, the company expanded to Singapore and by 2014, the company had six offices in different countries.